Diwakar Davar, MD

 NURSING CREDIT INFORMATION

-Purpose: This program would be beneficial for nurses involved in the emergency care of cancer patients with ICI IrAEs.
-Credits: 1.0 ANCC Contact Hour.
+Purpose: This program would be beneficial for nurses involved in the care of people with solid tumors.

 CNE Credits: 1.0 ANCC Contact Hour.